-You can also use marine-grade plywood in commercial settings.
-Some restaurants and hotels use this plywood for their kitchens and bathrooms. benchtops and cabinets.
+This is why we see marine-grade plywood in commercial settings.
+Restaurants and hotels use this plywood for their kitchens and bathrooms. benchtops and cabinets.
 It helps keep benchtops and cabinets waterproof.

-Another example of marine plywood use is as subfloor material.
+Another example of marine plywood use is as a subfloor material.
 It prevents water and moisture from seeping through it, whether from the surface or below.

 Other popular uses of marine grade plywood include:

 What is exterior plywood?

-To make exterior plywood, manufacturers used wood from hoop pine.
+To make exterior plywood, manufacturers typically use wood from hoop pine.
 Other plywood materials include spruce, mahogany, Douglas fir, birch, oak and maple.